History Competition 2017/2018: „Georgia’s young folks of the 20th century“

 How should the contributions be submitted?
 Deadline for submission?

-- Either in a file attached to an email sent to this email address: firstname.lastname@example.org
+- Either in a file (pdf if it’s a text, … for videos) attached to an email sent to this email address: email@example.com

 - By post service to these addresses: DVV International Regional Office for Caucasus and Turkey.
 20 Kipshidze street, Apt.
 3.